 Since 2008, LIPs in Canada convene to support community-level research and planning to create more welcoming and inclusive communities where newcomers are connected and have opportunities to participate economically, socially, politically, and culturally.

-There are currently more than 80 LIPs across Canada; in April 2020, Langley Community Services Societyreceived five-year funding to establish and coordinate the Langley LIP.
-The Langley LIP work will be supported by a core LIP Membership Council, several tasks and issue-based working groups and a 12+ member Immigrant Advisory Councilwho will work to develop and implement plans to improve immigrant and refugee settlement and integration.
+Currently there are 86 LIPs across Canada and about 18 in BC.
+In April 2020, Langley Community Services Society received five-year funding to establish and coordinate the Langley LIP, one of the country’s newest LIPs.
+The Langley LIP work is guided by a core LIP Membership Council, and a 12+ member Immigrant Advisory Council.
+These two committees are supported by four Working Groups.

 Langley LIP Vision

 Langley is a truly welcoming and inclusive community where everyone belongs.